 Introducing a new app to your team can be fun.
 It’s an opportunity to try and learn new things.
 It’s also a critical point that can determine its success.
-No matter whether you’re just joining us or have already built a thriving taco economy, we want to help you get the most out of your HeyTaco!
-Adventure.
+No matter whether you’re just joining or have already built a thriving taco economy, I want to help you get the most out of your HeyTaco adventure.

-Over the years we’ve noticed a few patterns and themes with teams who are having taco success.
-Here are a few Dos and Don’ts for a successful taco economy:
+Over the years, I’ve noticed a few patterns and themes with teams who are having taco success.
+Here are a few Dos and Don’ts for a prosperous taco economy:

 Sounds crazy, right!?!
-Even crazier when you consider how we make money for each person using HeyTaco!.
+Even crazier when you consider how I make money for each person using HeyTaco.

 Here’s the truth…

-When someone says you need to use a new app, it doesn’t feel very good.
-On the other hand, when people get to choose their apps it can be exciting to get started.
+When someone says you need to use a new app, it doesn’t feel terrific.
+On the other hand, when people get to choose their apps, it can be exciting to get started.
 They’re more invested in them, and it leads to higher odds of long-term success.

-We recommend letting HeyTaco! grow organically within your team.
+I recommend letting HeyTaco grow organically within your team.
 Start with a few people.
 Don’t force your taco economy to grow too fast.
-You’ll find that people will use HeyTaco! because they want to.
+You’ll find that people will use HeyTaco because they want to.
 It feels good!

-Our goal from the beginning was to build “feel-good” software people want to use.
-When people want to use something it’s much more effective.
+My goal from the beginning was to build “feel-good” software people want to use.
+When people want to use something, it’s much more effective.

 Do make your tacos matter

 Each taco is an opportunity to brighten someone’s day with a meaningful message.
-Tacos make it easier to say things that would normally go unsaid.
+Tacos make it easier to say things that would typically go unsaid.

 Don’t take leaderboards seriously

-Leaderboards are a nice way to add more excitement to your taco economy.
+Leaderboards are an excellent way to add more excitement to your taco economy.
 What they’re not so good at is evaluating job performance.
 After all, we are tracking taco emojis here 😉.